Neurofibromatosis is caused by mutations in certain genes.

 Neurofibromatosis usually progresses slowly.
 As the number of neurofibromas increases, more neurologic problems may develop.

-In type 2 neurofibromatosis, acoustic neuromas Vestibular Schwannoma A vestibular schwannoma (also known as an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
-These tumors... read more develop on one or both auditory nerves.
+In NF2, vestibular schwannomas Vestibular Schwannoma A vestibular schwannoma (also called an acoustic neuroma) is a noncancerous (benign) tumor that originates in the cells that wrap around the vestibular nerve (Schwann cells).
+Vestibular schwannomas... read more develop on 1 or both auditory nerves.
 The tumors compress the nerves and may cause hearing loss Hearing Loss Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
 More than 15% of people in the United States have some degree of hearing loss that affects their... read more , ringing in the ears Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
 It is a symptom and not a specific disease.
 Tinnitus is very common—10 to 15% of people experience... read more (tinnitus), unsteadiness, dizziness, and sometimes headache or weakness in parts of the face.
 Symptoms may start during childhood or early adulthood.

-In schwannomatosis, benign tumors (called schwannomas) can develop on almost any nerve in the body, except the auditory nerves.
+In schwannomatosis, benign tumors (called schwannomas) can develop on almost any nerve in the body, except the auditory nerves, so people with non-NF2 schwannomatosis do not have vestibular schwannomas.
 Some people have many schwannomas, but others have only a few.

 The first symptom of schwannomatosis is usually pain, which can occur anywhere in the body and which may become chronic and severe.
 Some people have numbness, tingling, or weakness in the fingers and toes.
 Other symptoms may develop, depending on the location of the schwannomas.
 Symptoms develop when schwannomas compress nerves in the head, spine, or trunk.